patricklam/plam.new-webpage/content/post/20230226-japan-part-i.md

 time; MP had 10h55 of flying from Auckland and arrived 15 minutes late, at 5:05pm, while my flight info says I arrived at 5:07pm and I was off the plane at 5:20.
-(The Air Canada flight is often late by an hour, but I was only 10 minutes late).
+(The Air Canada flight is often late by an hour, but mine was only 10 minutes late).
 Somehow MP managed to clear customs enough before me that I didn't see her in line, even retrieving her checked luggage.
 I had no checked luggage and got past luggage claim by 5:56pm.